GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## `if` Statement
-Conditional `if` statement runs code if the condition is true.
+Conditional `if` statement runs code if the condition holds.
 When the condition evaluates `True`, the statements are carried out but otherwise ignored.

 ```python
 if condition: